MuYunyun/blog/README.md

 ### React Series

-This section will introduce the world of React progressively.
-It'll tell the principle of React, how to design React Component gracefully and how to build a simple React from scratch.
+This section will progressively introduce the world of React.
+It will cover the principles of React, how to gracefully design React components, and how to build a simple React application from scratch.

 #### Deep Into React